List of the United States Army munitions by supply catalog designation: Class T1V (Class T1 "Dummy" Ammunition)

-Sub-Group T2 (Ammunition for Revolver, Pistol and Submachinegun)
+Sub-group T2 (Ammunition for Revolver, Pistol and Submachinegun)

 Pistol ammunition came in three grades.
 Grade 1 was suitable for revolvers and pistols, Grade 2 was suitable for pistols and submachine guns, and Grade 3 was Unsuitable for use.

 Class T2A (.45 ACP)

-Ammunition with an "S" code letter prefix to its Lot Number was made with steel cases rather than brass.
+Ammunition with an "-XC" code letter suffix to its Lot Number was made with steel cases rather than brass and a gilding-metal jacketed bullet.
 This was a wartime economy measure to conserve copper and zinc.
-They were made entirely at the Evansville Chrysler and Evansville Chrysler Sunbeam ammunition plants in Evansville, Indiana.
+They were made entirely at the Evansville Chrysler (EC) and Evansville Chrysler Sunbeam (ECS) ammunition plant in Evansville, Indiana.